Tuesday, May 11, 1:00 –3:30 p.m. EDT

 Students and postdocs are invited to join journal editors—including editors and editorial staff from the GSA journals, GENETICS and G3: Genes|Genomes|Genetics—to discuss the ins and outs of getting an article published.

-GSA will host themed virtual discussion sessions on scientific, professional development, and other topics.
+GSA will host themed virtual discussion sessions on scientific, professional development, and community topics.
 Each meeting link will have a designated moderator to help lead a discussion.
-All career stages are welcome, with an emphasis on early career researchers.
+All career stages are welcome.

 These events are only available for #Dros21 registrants.
 If you have already registered for the conference and need to add one of the events that requires pre-registration, contact firstname.lastname@example.org.